Miss Kansas USA

 Kansas did not place at Miss USA until 1973, the third-to-last state to make their first placement.
-From then, no delegate from Kansas made the cut until 1991, when Kelli McCarty won the crown.
-McCarty's win makes Wichita, Kansas the only state to host one Miss USA and Miss Teen USA to win in their home state.
-This included two first runners-up, including Danielle Boatwright, winner of Survivor: Guatemala, one second runner-up, one third runner-up, and one fourth runner-up, among others.
-The most recent placement was Elyse Noe, placing Top 12.
+From then, no delegate from Kansas made the cut until 1991, when Kelli McCarty won the crown in Wichita.
+McCarty's win made Kansas the only state to host one Miss USA and Miss Teen USA to win in their home state, as Keylee Sue Sanders won Miss Teen USA 1995, which was also held in Wichita.
+Kansas also had two first runners-up, including Danielle Boatwright, who would later win Survivor: Guatemala in 2005, one second runner-up, one third runner-up, and one fourth runner-up, among others.
+The most recent placement was Bella Whitlock in 2024, placing Top 20.

 Seven former Miss Kansas Teen USAs went on to win the Miss title, and also two Miss Missouri Teen USAs (Missouri is also a Vanbros state).

-Elyse Noe, a native of Duluth, Minnesota, residing in Lawrence and a graduate of University of Kansas, was crowned Miss Kansas USA 2022 on May 8, 2022, at B&B Live and Music Theater in Shawnee.
-She represented Kansas for the title of Miss USA 2022, placed at the Top 12.
+Asia Cymone Smith from Wichita was crowned Miss Kansas USA 2025 on March 23, 2025, at Polsky Theater in Overland Park.
+She represented Kansas at Miss USA 2025.